WLC's campus is closed until June 8. Learn more.

 This is how and why philosophy is practiced at Wisconsin Lutheran College.
 Each and every philosophy course at WLC is an invitation and an opportunity to join in the Great Conversation.
 For centuries, thoughtful people have been asking questions about goodness and God, immortality and the soul, what we can know and how we know it, how to make sense of our world, and more.
 All philosophy classes provide the opportunity to participate in that ancient discussion.

 The philosophy courses have been crafted to serve the student in whichever discipline(s) one is majoring and to help him or her to become an even more interesting and interested human being - no matter what vocation or which graduate courses one follows after college.
-For the undergraduate who is especially interested in philosophizing, both a minor and a major in philosophy are offered.
+For the undergraduate who is especially interested in philosophizing, a minor in philosophy is offered.

-A major in philosophy is highly recommended as preparation for law, theology, business, management, medicine, journalism or other careers and areas of service that require the ability to think in a creative and disciplined manner about questions that are new or whose method of solution is debated.
+A minor in philosophy is highly recommended as preparation for law, theology, business, management, medicine, journalism, or other careers and areas of service that require the ability to think in a creative and disciplined manner about questions that are new or whose method of solution is debated.